Oceans cover over 70 percent of the Earth’s surface. All life depends on them for food, biodiversity, and even to stabilize global weather patterns.

 Changing your behavior is powerful, but influencing others to do the same will exponentially increase results.

 If you have a social media account like Instagram, Facebook, Twitter, or TikTok, consider sharing what you’re doing to help the oceans.
-Maybe your followers will follow suit!
+Your followers may follow suit!

 18. Elect Officials Who Care About the Oceans